The Directors of your Company are pleased to share their Report for the year ended 31March 2021.

-(i) that in preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanations relating to material departures ifany;
+(i) that in the preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanations relating to material departures if any;

-(ii) that the Directors have selected such accounting policies and applied themconsistently and made judgements and estimates that are reasonable and prudent to give atrue and fair view of the state of affairs of your company as on 31 March 2020 and of theprofit of your company for the year ended on that date;
+(ii) that the Directors have selected such accounting policies and applied themconsistently and made judgements and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as on 31 March 2021 andof the profit of the Company for the year ended on that date;